-- (b) The automatic access standard is: - (1) a generating system and each of its generating units must remain in continuous uninterrupted operation for a disturbance caused by an event that is: - (i) a credible contingency event other than a fault referred to in subparagraph (iv); - (ii) a three phase fault in a transmission system cleared by all relevant primary protection systems; - (iii) a two phase to ground, phase to phase or phase to ground fault in a transmission system cleared in: - (A) the longest time expected to be taken for a relevant breaker fail protection system to clear the fault; or - (B) if a protection system referred to in subparagraph (A) is not installed, the greater of the time specified in column 4 of Table S5.1a.2 (or if none is specified, 430 milliseconds)

-and the longest time expected to be taken for all relevant primary protection systems to clear the fault; and
+- (c) A generating system and each of its generating units must remain in continuous uninterrupted operation for any disturbance caused by: - (1) a credible contingency event; - (2) a three phase fault in a transmission system cleared by all relevant primary protection systems; - (3) a two phase to ground, phase to phase or phase to ground fault in a transmission system cleared in: - (i) the longest time expected to be taken for a relevant breaker fail protection system to clear the fault; or - (ii) if a protection system referred to in subparagraph (i) is not installed, the greater of the time specified in column 4 of Table S5.1a.2 (or if none is specified, 430 milliseconds) and the longest time expected to be taken for all relevant primary protection systems to clear the fault; or - (4) a three phase, two phase to ground, phase to phase or phase to ground fault in a distribution network cleared in: - (i) the longest time expected to be taken for the breaker fail protection system to clear the fault; or - (ii) if a protection system referred to in subparagraph (i) is not installed, the greater of 430 milliseconds and the longest time expected to be taken for all relevant primary protection systems to clear the fault.

-- (iv) a three phase, two phase to ground, phase to phase or phase to ground fault in a distribution network cleared in: - (A) the longest time expected to be taken for the breaker fail protection system to clear the fault; or - (B) if a protection system referred to in subparagraph (A) is not installed, the greater of 430 milliseconds and the longest time expected to be taken for all relevant primary protection systems to clear the fault, provided that the event is not one that would disconnect the generating unit from the power system by removing network elements from service; and
+provided that the event is not one that would disconnect the generating unit from the power system by removing network elements from service.